 Amazon, for its meteoric rise, effectively used the currency ‘data’ that it collected from its operations, and customer and partner touchpoints.
-Scalable serviced oriented IT architecture and web services enabled its data-driven business model .
-Advanced analytics, artificial intelligence and machine learning capabilities allowed Amazon to adapt to customer behavior in real time.
+Scalable service-oriented IT architecture and web services enabled its data-driven business model .
+Advanced analytics, artificial intelligence, and machine learning capabilities allowed Amazon to adapt to customer behavior in real time.
 Its pioneering leadership in Customer Sentiment Analysis, Behavioral Analytics, Customer Segmentation, Predictive Support, or Fraud Detection is well documented [5, 16].
 On the supply chain and logistics front, Amazon’s operational efficiency is on display through 30,000+ robots, drones, and 340+ global fulfillment centers for accelerated delivery for customer enchantment .

 I cannot imagine a day passing by without seeking the services of Amazon for some of our personal or professional needs.
 What we witness here is a display of a corporation achieving Master of Digital Leadership status and is significant.
 Amazon created Digital DNA and the culture that is embedded in the thoughts and actions of its employees at all levels that are well choreographed like an orchestra to generate a corporate outcome that far exceeds customer expectations to sustain a competitive advantage.
 This makes Porter’s strategy ever more relevant as we embark on the digitally driven global competition.